 I recently left my boyfriend of 2.5 years.
 His mother gave me a puppy a year ago.
 While packing my things, he told me I could not take her then proceeded to call his mother after I said I was taking her because she is mine.
 His mother came over and politely walked up and let my dog out of her...
 Read more »

 You certainly have a valid claim.
 It would also help, in addition to the receipts you listed, if you paid county taxes for the dog.
 Even if you decide to represent yourself, you should consult with an attorney in your county before drafting, filing, and serving the necessary complaint and civil...Read more »

 Yesterday 2 children came to my house and asked me if I had a cat missing, they were trying to persuade me to keep the cat.
 I said the cat wasn't mine.
-(It's a kitten) today this cat ended up on my door step so I asked the children when they were coming home from school if they were giving me the...
+(It's a kitten) today this cat ended up on my door step so I asked the children when they were coming home from school if they were...
 Read more »

 The children want the cat, right?
 It is a stray cat, right?
 Have you read the local city or county ordinance concerning animal control?
 Is it worth actually going to see an attorney about this, or will you just let the children have the cat that they want?